shanekhw/shanekhw.github.io/index.md

 **News**

+#### 22 Jul 2026
+Shane receives Research Quality Award from Temasek Labs @ SUTD for excellence in research for 2025!

 #### 7 Jul 2026
 Shane's co-authored research titled "QuadRotary: Design and Control of In-Flight Transition Between Quadcopter and Rotary-Wing" wins the 'Best Paper Award' for _IEEE/ASME Transactions on Mechatronics 2025_!

 #### 25 Jul 2025
-Shane receives Research Quality Award from Temasek Labs @ SUTD for excellence in research!
+Shane receives Research Quality Award from Temasek Labs @ SUTD for excellence in research for 2024!

 #### 16 Jul 2025
 Shane's co-authored research titled "Integration of CTA sensors for resultant velocity measurements in Monocopter" wins the 'Best Conference Paper' award at _2025 IEEE/ASME International Conference on Advanced Intelligent Mechatronics (AIM)_!